 Jane Goodall is just as interested in people as she is chimpanzees.
-Despite the title, though, this book is not about dining while listening to soothing music by candlelight in order to relax and de-stress.
+Despite the title this book is not about dining while listening to soothing music by candlelight to relax and de-stress.

-Goodall reflected back on her life as a child in England , when her family’s food supply was limited by the shortages of a world war.
+Goodall reflected back on her life as a child in England when her family’s food supply was limited by the shortages of a world war.
 Even in peacetime, they ate what was grown locally and seasonally, rather than food flown in from distant lands.
-Her nutrition ideas are not new or unique, but she helps us realize our food choices effect the environment as much as the environment effects our diet.
+Her nutrition ideas are not new or unique, but she helps us realize our food choices affect the environment as much as the environment affects our diet.

-Dr. Goodall recommends buying locally grown, organic foods exclusively, and avoid GMO foods, imports, bottled water, and fast food.
-She advocates a meat free diet.
+Dr. Goodall recommends buying locally grown, organic foods exclusively.
+She advocates a meat-free diet.
 She urges us to waste less.
 She believes we need to “take back food productions from large corporations.”
-We will be healthier and so will our planet she believes.
+By doing so, we will be healthier and so will our planet.